AMHembrough/Final-Projcet/README.md

 The RERF model we created to project energy demands using independent variables related to urbanization (i.e. urban population, GDP, etc) had a relatively decent performance based on statistical values we calculated, notable R2 and root mean square error (RMSE).
 Despite identifying a model with good performance, we realized that RERF wasn’t the best model for time series forecasting, especially given the datasets we initially selected which had way too few rows of data.
 While the model was great for “in-sample” forecasting, it failed to accomplish our goal of “out-of-sample” forecasting.

 Through discussions with several TAs and our course instructor, we learned of a more appropriate model for time series forecasting called ARIMA.
-ARIMA is an acronym that stands for AutoRegressive Integrated Moving Average.
+ARIMA is an acronym that stands for Autoregressive Integrated Moving Average.  **A**uto**r**egression means that the model uses

 This type of modeling utilizes a relationship between a single observation in time and X number of lagged observations.
 This is an ideal model for “out-of-sample” forecasting.

 # Database